Liverpool International Horse Show tickets | Horse & Hound

-At the end of each year, the Liverpool International Horse Show (28-31 December), supported by Hope Valley Saddlery, offers world class sport live music and spectacular family entertainment.
+At the end of each year, the Liverpool International Horse Show (28-31 December), offers world class sport live music and spectacular family entertainment.
 There is something for everyone, including dressage, showjumping, great shopping plus so much more and now is the time to get your Liverpool International Horse Show tickets.

 A variety of tickets are available prior to the show at the Liverpool Echo Arena, details of which can be found below.